 There are mainly two circuits of a magnetic starter.

 - Power circuit: This is mainly responsible for powering the motor.
 Its electrical contacts are included.
-Due to which the power supplied to the motor from the supply line by the overload relay turns on / off.
+Due to this, the power supplied to the motor from the supply line by the overload relay turns on / off.

 #3.
 Direct Online Starter (DOL):

 The dol starter is the simplest form of starter in which the motor is connected directly to an incoming electric current.
 It includes a magnetic contactor that connects it to the incoming power and also protects it from overload.
-Which type of voltage is not dropped while starting the motor.
+Which type of voltage is not dropped while starting the motor?

 So such a starter is used for motors with a rating of less than 5 HP.
-Thus 2 simple push buttons are used to turn the motor on and off.
+These 2 simple push buttons are used to turn the motor on and off.
 Pressing the start button of the motor gives strength to the coil which pulls the contacts together to complete the circuit of the circuit.
-And pressing the stop button stimulates the contact coil and pushes its contacts forward and thus breaks the circuit.
+And pressing the stop button stimulates the contact coil and pushes its contacts forward and thus breaking the circuit.

 This does not provide a safe starting voltage to the starter motor.
 But overlapping relays also provide protection against overheating and overcurrent.
 Overload relays usually have closed contacts that excite the coils of contacts.
 When the relay trips, the coil of the contactor excites the circuit and breaks.

 - The design of this starter is simple and easy.